-The Bank has two distinct approaches as follows:
+The Bank has two distinct approaches to this which are as follows:

-- For the hard currency testing, it sends its position sensitivity to CIBC and utilizes the suite of measures that the parent company has developed.
-The stress testing measures the effect on the Bank's hard currency portfolio values over a wide range of extreme moves in market prices.
+- For the hard currency testing it utilizes the suite of measures that the parent company has developed.
+The stress testing measures the effect on the hard currency portfolio values over a wide range of extreme moves in market prices.
 The stress testing methodology assumes no actions are taken or are able to be taken during the event to mitigate the risk, reflecting the decreased liquidity that frequently accompanies market shocks.
-The scenario analysis approach for the Bank's hard currency exposures simulate an impact on earnings of extreme market events up to a period of one quarter.
-Scenarios are developed using actual historical data during periods of market disruption, or are based upon hypothetical occurrence of economic or political events or natural disasters and are designed by the parent company's economists, business leaders and risk managers.
-These tests are run on a weekly basis. - The local currency stress tests are designed on a similar but smaller scale.
-For interest rate stresses, Market risk in conjunction with Treasury consider the market data over approximately the last ten years and identify the greatest curve or data point moves over both sixty day and single day periods.
+The scenario analysis approach again for the Bank's hard currency exposures simulate an impact on earnings of extreme market events up to a period of one month.
+Scenarios are developed using actual historical data during periods of market disruption, or are based upon hypothetical occurrence of economic or political events or natural disasters and are designed by economists, business leaders and risk managers.
+These tests are run on a daily basis. - The local currency stress tests are designed on a similar but smaller scale.
+For interest rate stresses, Market Risk in conjunction with Treasury consider the market data over approximately the last 10 years and identify the greatest curve or data point moves over both sixty and single days.
 These are then applied to the existing positions/sensitivities of the Bank.
-This is performed and reported on a monthly basis as they do not tend to change rapidly.
+This is performed daily and reported on a monthly basis as they do not tend to change rapidly.

-Notes to the Financial Statements Year ended 31 October 2019 (Expressed in Jamaican dollars unless otherwise indicated)
+Notes to the Financial Statements Year ended 31 October 2020 (Expressed in Jamaican dollars unless otherwise indicated)